FMenchetti/CausalArima/README.md

 ![](man/figures/README-unnamed-chunk-3-1.png)<!-- -->

-How to obtain a summary of the model:
+How to obtain a summary of the model, and the average and cumulative
+effects:

 ``` r
 summary_model<-CoefficientsTable(ce, printing=FALSE, format="html")